-• If adjustments and preferences reported on lines 8 through 14 (except the portion of line 140 which relates to itemized deductions) of federal Form 6251 or lines 4e through 4u of Schedule I of federal Form 1041 did not result in a tax benefit for Wisconsin tax purposes, fill in the net amount of
+• If adjustments and preferences reported on lines 8 through 14 (except the portion of line 140 which relates to itemized deductions) of federal Form 6251 (lines 4e through 4u of Schedule I of federal Form 1041 for estates and trusts) did not result in a tax benefit for Wisconsin tax purposes, fill in the net amount of those adjustments and preference items on line 8 of Schedule MT.
+Amounts filled in on these lines on federal Form 6251 will not produce a tax benefit if you are a part-year resident or nonresident of Wisconsin and the related income or deduction does not have a Wisconsin situs.
+(Note: Also include any portion of the adjustment from line 7 of federal Form 6251 that relates to investment interest expense reported on Schedule E which did not result in a tax benefit.)